-If you ask people how old they feel, many will say they feel younger than their years, as if they’re still a kid, existing somehow within the body of a much older person.
-This happens because we all have an ‘I’ existing somewhere within us that never ages and is somehow separate from our physical body.
+If you ask people how old they feel, many will say they feel younger than their years, as if they’re still a kid, existing somehow within the Healthy Body of a much older person.
+This happens because we all have an ‘I’ existing somewhere within us that never ages and is somehow separate from our physical Healthy Body.
 This ‘I’ is the ‘Me’ that we know ourselves to be, the collection of stories and beliefs that have accumulated over the whole of our lives and contribute to our impressions about who we are and what we can and cannot do.

 Core beliefs are formed in our earliest years when we have only the most basic ability to understand the complexities of the world.
 When we feel afraid as children, when we’re separated from our caregivers or when they’re angry, our young brains instantly create terribly unsophisticated stories to explain why those things happened.
 The theme of the stories often goes something like ‘There’s something wrong with ME that made that painful thing happen.
 It was my fault.’
 (Of course, the stories can be positive as well.)
 The brain accepts those stories as The Truth, carving them into the granite of our knowledge base, and we move on from there forever believing that that is just how things are.